 Which Should You Major or Focus In?

 Up until the last couple of years, there was no such thing as a Data Science degree or major.
 That has changed with the popularity of the field growing at astronomical levels.
 The answer to whether or not you should major in Bioinformatics, Computational Biology or Data Science lies on what type of career you’d like to pursue.
-If you want to focus more on the Biomedical Sciences side of things, pursue Bioinformatics or Computational Biology, which gives you a firm grasp on the Sciences needed to handle large biological data.
-If you want to focus purely on managing data for all disciplinaries, and have no interest in broadening your Biological Science skill-set, err on the side of a Data Science degree.
-We are not saying that Bioinformatics or Computational Data majors/degrees does not give you ample knowledge or handling all types of data.
-However, a lot of your time in these degree programs is spent going over biological and chemical systems, so you need to have a passion in these fields, or else you’ll not be enjoying yourself.
-Just to elaborate on this point, my first year as a Bioinformatics Masters student included challenging courses on human genetics, molecular and cellular biology biological research methods.
-Someone without any passion in these subjects would have had a torturous time.
+If you want to focus more on the biological science side of things, pursue Bioinformatics or Computational Biology, which gives you a firm grasp on the sciences needed to handle large biological data.
+If you want to focus purely on managing data for all disciplinaries, and have no interest in broadening your biological skill-set, err on the side of a Data Science degree.

-At the End of the Day, It is Not Your Degree; It is Your Skills
+At the End of the Day, It's Not Your Degree; It's Your Skills

 The biggest takeaway message we have is that it ultimately doesn’t matter what degree you chose, but the skill sets you gain from these majors.
 Are there jobs that have the requirement of a particular type of degree?
 Absolutely.
 These jobs are typically the exception.
 Instead, most jobs want a set of skills, which anybody can develop regardless if your major is in Data Science or Bioinformatics.
 Learn as much as you can and hone your skills, and you’ll find that you can make it in all sorts of data-oriented jobs.